allegheny-college-cmpsc-101-fall-2023/container-cloning/writing/reflection.md

 TODO: Provide a detailed response to this question in at least one paragraph

+## Research and Cite Sources

-### Explain the complexity of deepcopy
+### Explain the complexity of deepcopy, citing any sources used

-TODO: Provide a detailed response to this question in at least one paragraph
+TODO: Provide a detailed response to this question in at least one paragraph, citing any sources used

-### Explain the complexity of `in`
+### Explain the complexity of `in`, citing any sources used

-TODO: Provide a detailed response to this question in at least one paragraph
+TODO: Provide a detailed response to this question in at least one paragraph, citing any sources used

-### Explain the complexity of .remove()
+### Explain the complexity of .remove(), citing any sources used

-TODO: Provide a detailed response to this question in at least one paragraph
+TODO: Provide a detailed response to this question in at least one paragraph, citing any sources used

-### Explain the complexity of .append()
+### Explain the complexity of .append(), citing any sources used

-TODO: Provide a detailed response to this question in at least one paragraph
+TODO: Provide a detailed response to this question in at least one paragraph, citing any sources used

-### Explain the complexity of tuple concatenation with +=
+### Explain the complexity of tuple concatenation with +=, citing any sources used

-TODO: Provide a detailed response to this question in at least one paragraph
+TODO: Provide a detailed response to this question in at least one paragraph, citing any sources used